AdobeDocs/experience-manager-65.pt-BR/help/forms/using/aem-forms-jee-supported-platforms.md

 - **Diretrizes de Atualização de Patch**: Ao usar os instaladores de patch para atualizar, é crucial verificar se a versão subjacente do instalador completo não tem mais do que duas versões antigas.
 Por exemplo, durante a instalação do service pack 6.5.23.0, verifique se a versão subjacente do instalador completo é 6.5.18.0 ou 6.5.12.0.

 <!--
-- **Patch Upgrade Support**: You can upgrade from an older service pack to a newer one (for example, from 6.5.18.0 to 6.5.23.0) using the patch installer, as long as the destination platform (OS, JDK, application server, etc.) is supported by the newer service pack.-->
+- **Patch Upgrade Support**: You can upgrade from an older service pack to a newer one (for example, from 6.5.18.0 to 6.5.23.0) using the patch installer, as long as the destination platform (OS, JDK, application server, etc.) is supported by the newer service pack.
+-->

 ### Configurações recomendadas {#recommendedconfigurations}